otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

 3. Let's have a better look at this data.
 [FastQC] is a common software to quality-control a fastq file.

     • Run the ```fastqc``` on any one of the fastq files.
 To do so, you will need to load the fastqc module, then run it.

     • list the content of your directory, what did fastqc create?

-Let's try to copy this file to your local computer in order to view it in our favorite browser.
-Open a new terminal window **without closing the current one**.
-Check out [how to copy files](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
-To find out your path, simply use ```pwd```.
+    • Let's try to copy this file to your local computer in order to visualise it

+    • Open a new terminal window **without closing the current one**.

+    • Check out [how to copy files](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
+To identify out your path,          use the ```pwd``` command.

+    • Copy the file

-Once you have this file on your local computer, just double-click on it to open it with your favorite browser.
+    • Once you have this file on your local computer, just double-click on it to open it with your favorite browser.

 You probably noticed that not all of the data is high quality.
 In general, you will want to remove the lowest quality sequences from your data set before you proceed.